 Having a backup plan in place is half the battle in keeping your SQL Server up and running.
 The other half involves the restore process.
-You need to restore SQL Server after a failure (when you need to restore to a standby server) or when refreshing a
+You need to restore SQL Server after a failure (when you need to restore to a standby server) or when refreshing a reporting or development environment.
+Each of these scenarios can involve restoring transaction log backups.

 The challenge that transaction log backups introduce is that they require you to restore multiple files rather than just one large full backup file.
 In order to successfully restore the database, you must have all of the transaction log backups that were created and they must be restored in the order they were created.
 If any transaction log backups are corrupt, you cannot restore any transaction log backups after the corrupt one.
 They need to be restored in order, and you can't skip any of the files.